nashcom/domino-startscript/rc_domino_readme.txt

-Domino SIGHUB Issue
+Domino SIGHUP Issue
 -------------------

-The Domino JVM has a known limitation when handling the SIGHUB signal on some platforms.
+The Domino JVM has a known limitation when handling the SIGHUP signal on some platforms.
 Normally the Domino Server does ignore this signal.
 But the JVM might crash when receiving the signal.
 Starting the server via nohub does not solve the issue.
 The only two known working configurations are: